Last Updated in 2019

-In general, licenses are needed for the following:
+In general, licenses are required for:

-- Commercial contracting
+- Commercial contractors

-- Residential contracting
+- Residential contractors

-- Asbestos/hazardous waste remediation
+- Mold, Asbestos, hazardous waste remediation services

 - Department of Transportation (road work)

-Licensed vs. Registered
+Licensed vs. Registered vs. Certified

 - Licensing involves passing exams and meeting certain criteria to prove reasonable competency in a trade.